kellymears/hard-pass/README.md

 WordPress Plugin for maintaining a hardcoded block blacklist (in PHP).

+## Installation

+Vendor directory is included in this repo so you can just install it like a normal plugin without composer.
+Requires PHP 7.1.3, I think.

 ## Usage

-Install the plugin and modify `blacklist.config.php` to fit your desires.
+Install and modify `blacklist.config.php` to fit your desires.
 My personal wrecking ball is included.